cryptosharks131/lndg/README.md

 If you would like to serve the dashboard at all times, it is recommended to setup a proper production webserver to host the site.
 A bash script has been included to help aide in the setup of a nginx webserver. `sudo bash nginx.sh`

+### Notes
+1. If you are not using the default settings for LND or you would like to run a LND instance on a network other than `mainnet` you can use the correct flags in step 6 (see `initialize.py --help`) or you can edit the variables directly in `lndg/lndg/settings.py`.
+2. Some systems have a hard time serving static files (docker/macOs) and installing whitenoise and configuring it can help solve this issue.
+You can use `initialize.py -wn` to setup whitenoise and install it with `.venv/bin/pip install whitenoise`.
+3. If you want to recreate a settings file, delete it from `lndg/lndg/settings.py` and rerun. `initialize.py`
+4. If you plan to run this site continuously, consider setting up a proper web server to host it (see Nginx below).
+5. You can manage your login credentials from the admin page.
+Example: `lndg.local/lndg-admin`

+### Setup lndg initialize.py options
+1. `-ip` or `--nodeip` - Accepts only this host IP to serve the LNDg page - default: `*`
+2. `-dir` or `--lnddir` - LND Directory for tls cert and admin macaroon paths - default: `~/.lnd`
+3. `-net` or `--network` - Network LND will run over - default: `mainnet`
+4. `-server` or `--rpcserver` - Server address to use for rpc communications with LND - default: `localhost:10009`
+5. `-sd` or `--supervisord` - Setup supervisord to run jobs/rebalancer background processes - default: `False`
+6. `-sdu` or `--sduser` - Configure supervisord with a non-root user - default: `root`
+7. `-wn` or `--whitenoise` - Add whitenoise middleware (docker requirement for static files) - default: `False`
+8. `-d` or `--docker` - Single option for docker container setup (supervisord + whitenoise) - default: `False`
+9. `-dx` or `--debug` - Setup the django site in debug mode - default: `False`
+10. `-pw` or `--adminpw` Setup a custom admin password - default: `Randomized`

 ## Key Features
 ### API Backend
 The following data can be accessed at the /api endpoint: